korenmiklos/remote-theme/_datasets/wms.md

 distributor: CEU Microdata
 bibliographicCitation: CEU MicroData (distributor).
 2024.
 “WMS [data set]”.
 Publisher: CEU Microdata, Budapest.
 rights: Data is proprietary.
 Usage is subject to a licensing agreement with Hübner Kft.
-acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number XYZ).
+acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number 101097789).
 The European Union is not responsible for any errors.
 format:
 - .csv
 - .dta